LAST UPDATED: May 15, 2024

 You can never begin soon enough securing a rental unit for the following winter.
 Snowbirds often rent the same unit year after year and often commit to the following year before they even return to Canada in the spring, making the snowbird rental market tight in many destinations.

-In addition, owners of rental units you may be considering sometimes decide to sell or use the unit themselves, or they find a long term renter which means you will have to find another unit.
+In addition, owners of rental units you may be considering sometimes decide to sell or use the unit themselves, or they find a long-term renter which means you will have to find another unit.

 Exploring multiple channels early and often is a wise move, as no single channel will give you access to all available vacation rentals and the available inventory is always changing.

 If you have the opportunity to secure a rental for next season while you are still in your winter destination, you should strongly consider it.
-Just don’t leave this until the fall or you may be out of luck.
+Just don’t leave it until the fall or you may be out of luck.

 If you own your own winter home, make sure you have someone reliable to look after it while you are away.
 There are companies that offer this service as well as a number of individuals who have set up home watch businesses.